-Form D is the notice of an offering of securities made without registration under the Securities Act in reliance on an exemption provided by Regulation D. Under Rule 503 of Regulation D, an issuer offering or selling securities in reliance on Rule 504, 505 or 506 must file with the SEC a notice of sales on Form D for each new offering no later than 15 calendar days after the first sale of securities in the offering.
+Form D is the notice of an offering of securities made without registration under the Securities Act in reliance on an exemption provided by Regulation D. Under Rule 503 of Regulation D, an issuer offering or selling securities in reliance on Rule 504, 505 or 506 must file a notice of sales on Form D with the SEC for each new offering of securities no later than 15 calendar days after the first sale of securities in the offering.

-Form D would be revised to add a separate field or check box for issuers to indicate whether they are claiming an exemption under Rule 506(c).
-Proposed Rule 506(c) would not require that a Form D be filed before an issuer undertook general solicitation or advertising.
+Form D had been revised to add a separate box for issuers to indicate whether they are claiming an exemption under Rule 506(c).